tejasdl/Multiple-linear-Regression---Computer-price-prediction-/README.md

-# Deploying a Regression model in Heroku using Flask and using Github to push code
+This is a multiple regression model to predict price of computer for given specs